 SIENA, TUSCANY, ITALY

-Singers Abroad holds its first ever course at Le Tolfe in Tuscany; a large historic 17-bedroom villa overlooking the Chianti hills and the enchanting medieval city of Siena.
+At long last, Singers Abroad is back!
+We hold our first ever course at Le Tolfe in Tuscany; a large historic 17-bedroom villa overlooking the Chianti hills and the enchanting medieval city of Siena.
 Housing some of Italy’s finest architecture, Siena’s intoxicating mix of art, culture and gastronomy creates an unforgettable feast for the senses – and a perfect backdrop to a singing course!

 The course includes four days of singing under the direction of Graham Ross, leading to participation at Mass and a concert on the Saturday evening in the nearby Franciscan monastery, Basilica dell’Osservanza, which has an excellent acoustic for choral music.
 The repertoire for this course is ‘The composer chain’: a fascinating exploration of beautiful choral music spanning more than 500 years by composers who were taught by and influenced by each other.
 The music spans from Josquin's earliest motet and some of the dazzling poly-choral works of the Italian Renaissance school to works by fellow school-friends John Tavener and John Rutter.
 The programme is book-ended with two ravishing Marian motets, composed five centuries apart.